adamhatton/quizle/README.md

 #### Created and Completed Quizzes

 - Below the profile information, the user can see any quizzes they have created or completed in the form of quiz tiles
-- The quiz tiles are implemented in an infinite scroll, so more are loaded as a user scrolls
+- The quiz tiles are implemented in an Infinite Scroll component, so more are loaded as a user scrolls
 - The button bar allows users to flip between completed and created quizzes

 ![completed quizzes screenshot](docs/screenshots/completed-quizzes.jpg)